 The ETERNUS DX is a family of storage systems that utilize common software and provide block storage and, with some models, file access.
-The current hardware models include both the S3 versions and the more recent S4, indicating a generation are the S4 for the entry and midrange enterprise market, with S3 models for the high-end.
+The current hardware models are designated by a generation number, with S5 being the latest generation.
 There are a number of different models in the DX family as listed:

 The Fujitsu ETERNUS DX family of storage systems are designed for enterprise and distributed environments requiring high reliability, availability and serviceability features.
 The family of ETERNUS DX systems varies in scale of the number of controllers, capacity, and interfaces.

 The ETERNUS systems support connectivity via FC, iSCSI, SAS, or FCoE for block mode and Ethernet for file access.
 The systems vary in the size of the enclosure for the base unit with additional 2U expansion trays for 2.5” or 3.5” devices and a high-density 4U enclosure.

 With the S3 and S4 generation of ETERNUS DX systems, Fujitsu offers extended cache beyond the DRAM cache using PCIe flash cards installed in the system.
 The S5 generation added support for NVMe cache devices.
 Up to 25.6 TB, 51.2 TB for the DX900, or 307.2 TB for the DX8900 of flash cache called Extreme Cache is supported.
 The S4 generation moved to the next generation of Intel processors and added larger capacity device support.
 The S5 generation followed this trend, adding more processing power and system memory.

 The Fujitsu DX line of systems share hardware and software features across the lineup, with higher end systems typically offering more cache, ports and total capacity.
 Common elements include drive trays, management GUIs and support for replication between systems.